fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 x === {}; // false
 {{< /highlight >}}

-This means that any variable that points to that reference can set its properties and they will be shared between all variables.
+Any variable that points to that reference can set its properties and they will be shared between all variables.

 {{< highlight javascript >}}
 x.hello = 'world';